technomancy/leiningen/doc/PROFILES.md

 Use the `show-profiles` task to see what's available.

 If you want to access dependencies during development time for any project place them in your `:user` profile.
+Your `~/.lein/profiles.clj` file could look something like this:

 ```clj
 {:user {:plugins [[lein-swank "1.4.0"]